byfybyny/byfybyny/ReadMe.md

 # 💫 About Me:
+📚 computer science student<br>
-📚 I’m currently a student<br>🌱 I’m currently learning python and other languages
+🌱 learning python and other languages<br>
+🛜 Passionate about network development and maintenance<br>
+👨‍💻 interest in cybersecurity and ethical hacking<br>

 ## 🌐 Socials: